hjkit/1802-Mini/firmware/1802-big-mini-elfos-410-install-v3.2.md

 * _The boot Elf/OS menu option enables expanded memory before invoking BIOS to boot, allowing use of 62K RAM._
 * An additional menu option has been added to boot without enabling expansion RAM (base 32K RAM only)
 * The message "Booting system..." is displayed before booting even when not using the installer menu.
-* _Exiting from SEDIT will now return to the ROM menu iven if EF4 is not still asserted._
+* _Exiting from SEDIT will now return to the ROM menu even if EF4 is not still asserted._

 ## Summary of changes to the contained BIOS: